gitoption/git/README.md

 Then use `git pull`

-## Force to push your code if you think it's ok but it is refusing to push
+## Force to push your code if you think it's ok but it is refusing

 `git push -f origin master`